Anwar Ibrahim: International affairs

-On 28 January 2023, Anwar announced that Malaysia would print one million copies of the Quran to be distributed worldwide in response to the 2023 Quran burnings in Sweden.
+In response to the 2023 Quran burnings in Sweden, Anwar announced that Malaysia would print one million copies of the Quran to be distributed worldwide.

-In response to the European Union's new environmental and deforestation regulations set to take effect in 2024, the Malaysian government sought to be classified as a low-risk country for deforestation, with Malaysia having previously lodged complaints against the European Union to the World Trade Organization.
-Palm oil is a major Malaysian export and has been linked with Deforestation in Malaysia.
+The government has sought to be classified as a low-risk country for deforestation by the European Union, with Malaysia having previously lodged complaints against the European Union to the World Trade Organization following the passing of new legislation banning the import of material and goods produced on deforested land.
+Palm oil is a major Malaysian export and has been linked with deforestation in Malaysia.

+In June 2024, Anwar announced that Malaysia would soon begin the process of joining BRICS, following a positive reception to its expression of interest.
+He later sought to ease concerns about Malaysia's potential membership in the BRICS intergovernmental organisation, emphasising that it would not impact domestic politics.
+Malaysia attained BRICS partner country status on 1 January 2025, with Rafizi Ramli representing Malaysia at the 16th BRICS Summit.

+Anwar hosted negotiations in Kuala Lumpur between Thailand and Cambodia to end the 2025 Cambodia–Thailand border crisis on 28 July, where a ceasefire was achieved.
+The city later served as the location where a peace agreement was signed on 26 October 2025.

+Anwar issued a condemnation of the U.S. military operation in Venezuela that led to the detention of President Nicolás Maduro and his wife.
+Anwar characterized the operation as a "clear violation of international law" and an "unlawful use of force against a sovereign state".

+Gaza war and genocide

 In October 2023, Anwar publicly condemned Israel in the Gaza war and urged for a ceasefire, calling for Palestinians to be "treated as human beings".
 His government's education ministry launched a nationwide Palestine Solidarity Week in support of Palestine and was criticised after students were seen with mock guns in schools.
 Despite two formal démarches by the U.S. Embassy for the Malaysian foreign ministry to designate Hamas a terrorist group, Anwar has publicly refused to do so, and has said his government would continue its relations with Hamas regardless of U.S. pressure.

 On 20 December 2023, Anwar announced an immediate ban on ships bearing the Israeli flag from docking in Malaysia.
 Additionally, vessels destined for Israel will be prohibited from loading cargo at Malaysian ports.